ConventionalC/CrossFadingText/README.md

 ##Usage

 ###1.
-UILabel
+UILabel, UITextField, UITextView

-Extend CrossFadingLabel or set it under 'Custom Class' in a storyboard.
+Extend CrossFadingLabel/TextField/TextView or set it under 'Custom Class' in a storyboard.
 There is a duration property, which defaults to 0.25, and the property can be set directly from the storyboard.
 Any normal UILabel can be animated by calling the category method `setText:withDuration:`.

 ###1.
 UIButton